Takahashi FC-76Q (FC-76DCU + EX-CQ) Review

 Design and Build

 The objective is obviously just the same as the standard scope, i.e. it’s a Steinheil doublet that puts the fluorite element at the back, like the original FC-76.
 This helps protect the delicate and hygroscopic Fluorite.
 Like other Takahashi objectives, this one was made by Canon/Optron in Japan.
-A laser test indicates that this is a foil-spaced design: there is no significant air gap.
+A laser test confirms that this is a foil-spaced design (you can just see the spacers): there is no significant air gap.

 The standard FC-76 has an f-ratio of F7.5, giving a focal length of 570mm.
-The CQ module extends that to 954mm (F12.6), a long focal ratio for an apochromat.
+The CQ module extends that to 954mm (F12.6), a long focal ratio for an apochromat, but slightly shorter than the FOA-60Q which is F15.

 The CQ module is a doublet that sits half way down the OTA making the overall optical system a quadruplet.
 This configuration makes the module an integral part of the optical system, unlike most extenders that go in the focuser tube.
 Result?
 It feels like a complete scope, not a bolt-on.